“The world is a book, and those who do not travel read only a page.”– St. Augustine

 We are fortunate to travel a lot.
 My husband is amazing at working the world of miles and points and travel hacking.
 As a family we have visited more than half the states, and two dozen countries on six continents.
 As I prepare for our trips, I try to find out everything there is to know about our destination and then plan a packed itinerary around important sights and activities that my family will enjoy most.
 I work hard to include a good mix of culture, nature, food, and history.
 I post daily trip reports to social media, so friends and family often ask me to share my itineraries, recommendations, and resources.

 As you plan your travel, I believe there are always opportunities to work in teachable moments, for children and adults alike.
 Even if museums and historical tours are not your thing, there are ways to more fully immerse yourself in a culture and thereby better understand its people and traditions.
 Let’s explore.

 Chrissy Brownson is a Pennsylvania native, but calls Northern Virginia, just outside of Washington, DC, home.
 She lives with travel writer husband Jeff, two teenage sons, Ryan and Cole, and two dogs, Artemis and Athena.
-In addition to traveling, she spends her time teaching Elementary STEAM (Science, Technology, Engineering, Arts, and Math) education for Fairfax County Public Schools, reading, socializing, and drawing.
+In addition to traveling, she spends her time teaching Elementary STEAM (Science, Technology, Engineering, Arts, and Math) education for Fairfax County Public Schools, reading, hiking, socializing, and drawing.